8 types of eczema

 Seborrhoeic eczema ( seborrhoeic dermatitis) is a form of skin inflammation of unknown cause.
 The signs and symptoms of seborrhoeic eczema include yellowish, oily, scaly patches of skin on the scalp, face, and occasionally other parts of the body.
 Dandruff and " cradle cap" in infants are examples of seborrhoeic eczema.
 Seborrhoeic eczema is not necessarily associated with itching.
 This condition tends to run in families.
 Emotional stress, oily skin, infrequent shampooing, and weather conditions may all increase a person's risk of developing seborrhoeic eczema.

 4. Nummular or discoid eczema

-Nummular eczema (nummular dermatitis) is characterised by coin-shaped patches of irritated skin, most commonly located on the arms, back, buttocks, and lower legs, that may be crusted, scaling, and extremely itchy.
+Discoid eczema - also called nummular eczema or nummular dermatitis) is characterised by coin-shaped patches of irritated skin, most commonly located on the arms, back, buttocks, and lower legs, that may be crusted, scaling, and extremely itchy.

 This form of eczema is relatively uncommon and occurs most frequently in elderly men.
 Nummular eczema is usually a chronic condition.
 A personal or family history of atopic eczema, asthma, or allergies increases the risk of developing the condition.